kenpeter/algo/misc/simiar_question.md

 - when push result [start_i, start_j, max_row, max_col]
 - the top of dfs check?
 - 1. check boundary
-- 2. seen check (no need, as 2D loop, stable)
-- 3. block in middle check
+- 2. block in middle check
+- 3. other condi?
+- 4. seen?
 - 4. block it all check pass
 - 5. do operations, set max (*) / push result / etc
 - in outerloop, why we have to check if g[r][c] === 1 -> dfs?